 Laos 10 Days Itinerary is a combination of classic, sightseeing and off the beaten track tour we arrange in Laos.
 The 10 day trip starts in Luang Prabang, northern Laos, goes through Xieng Khouang, Vientiane and finishes in Pakse, southern Laos.

-You will be met by our staff and transferred to your hotel.
+On the first day of this Laos 10 Days Itinerary you will be met by our staff and transferred to your hotel.
 Luang Prabang is perhaps the best-preserved traditional city in Southeast Asia.
 The tranquility and charm of this town with its splendid natural scenery and cultural sights make it one of the most delightful places to visit in Laos.
 We’ll visit the impressive stupa of Wat Visoun and the shrines of Wat Aham and Wat Mai; we then climb up to the top of Mount Phousi to explore the sacred, gilded stupa as well as capture a beautiful view of the city and the Mekong River at sunset.
 From there, we visit the Night Market, where you can browse through a lovely selection of handmade textiles.
 Overnight in Luang Prabang.

 After breakfast, we enjoy a short-guided tour seeing the city’s oldest temple Wat Sene and the magnificent Wat Xieng Thong with its low sweeping rooves.
 We then board an upstream cruise on the Mekong River, which gives us a panoramic view of the tranquil countryside.
 We’ll make sure to stop at the Pak Ou Caves, sanctuaries consisting of two large caverns, both repositories for thousands of Buddha images.
 We will also stop at a few villages during the day, including Ban Xanghai where the local rice wine is produced and Ban Xiengmene and Ban Chan.
 In the afternoon we’ll visit the royal temple at Wat Longkhoun.
 Once back in Luang Prabang we’ll take a short drive to Ban Phanom, a village well known for its hand weaving and, if time, Ban Xangkong and Ban Xieng Lek – small villages well known for silk weavings and for Saa (jute) Papermaking.
 Overnight in Luang Prabang.